clobrano/CLInt/README.md

 # How it works

 If your bash script contains a standard *usage* description but with double comment sign (##) at the beginning of each line you are done.
-CLInt will read it and auto-generate all the *getopt* code necessary to manage your options.
+CLInt will read it and auto-generate all the *getopts* code necessary to manage your options.

 # How to use it

     usage: clint.sh -s <script_path> [-d]

     options: